 I’d love for you to subscribe to my Youtube channel!

-If you haven’t seen it, make sure you check out my full reveal of my $100 bathroom makeover.
+If you haven’t seen it, make sure you check out the full reveal of my $100 bathroom makeover.
 It is absolutely crazy how big a difference you can make with just a hundred dollars.

 I’d love for you to pin this project on Pinterest!